marcransome/plist-services/README.md

 ![Service Installer](http://www.fidgetbox.co.uk/plist-services.png)

 ##Usage
-The services can be accessed directly from the Finder's contextual right-clicking on one or more .plist files:
+The services can be accessed directly from the Finder's contextual menu by right-clicking on one or more .plist files:

 ![Contextual menu](http://www.fidgetbox.co.uk/plist-services_example.png)